cerealean/map-extensions/README.md

 - find
 - filter
 - map
+- some

-The added methods perform exactly as their Array counterparters but instead work on the wrapped Map object.
+The added methods perform similarly to their Array counterparters but instead work on the wrapped Map object.

 #### Examples

-###### Find
+##### Find

 ```typescript
 const map = new Map([